 “Have you heard the news?
 Digital Transformation is rocking the business world …”

-During the extended holiday break, I am spending time ruminating on the topic, as it dovetails into a key thrust of a project I am working on, loosely “The Future of Work”.
+During the extended holiday break, I am spending time ruminating on the topic, as it dovetails into a key thrust of a project I am working on, loosely focused on “The Future of Work”.

 Foundations – The Network

 Thinking way back to the first “dot com” bubble, and the insanity, the process for starting a company was pretty uniform.

 - Come up with an idea or business model

 - Pitch that to a dumb person with too much money (ok, VC’s aren’t dumb, but in hindsight, they sure acted dumb)

 - Buy a bunch of servers/racks/networking gear.
 Mostly from Sun Microsystems, and Cisco Systems

 - Build a datacenter or colocate

 The problem was that to even get started you had to spend money.
 Lots of money.
 Sun servers weren’t cheap, but you needed them for your backend.